 Walk down the hill to the traffic light right before the bridge.
 If you are standing looking at the bridge, the entrance is across Midland and to your left, just to the left of the exit ramp from the Cross-County.
 There is a paved path with a sign directing you to Tibbets.
 Follow that path and then take a sharp left at the clearing (about 20 yards in).
 The trail begins there and head south.
 (If you continue on the path, it sends you down into Tibetts, and the OCA-Putnam course.)

 The trail is just a staight-shot down.
 It gets a bit rocky at points when you cross into the Bronx.
 Once you get into the Bronx, there are a few off-shoots to the left that can be nice, but they don’t go very far.

 The “trail” ends when you hit a newly-paved path.
 Turn to the right and it brings you to the east of Mosholu Parkway and then right onto the side, albeit with a guard-rail, of the Major Deegan Expressway, just north of the Van Cortlandt exit.
-You can, however, continue – and this is part of the loop I mentioned earlier.
-There is a staircase, but it is closed.
-Keep going and then you’ll see a human-created, makeshift downhill that takes you to a paved path that takes you by the golf course clubhouse and then, after the clubhouse, to Van Cortlandt by keeping to the right.
+There is a ramp that takes you around on a slight downhill that takes you to a paved path that takes you by the golf course clubhouse and then, after the clubhouse, to Van Cortlandt by keeping to the right.
 In fact it takes you first to the Putnam Trail, but if you keep going west or northwest it takes you to the fields around the Van Cortlandt Mansion and from there onto the X-C course.
 Here’s an approximation of the connection.